 If you’re picky about your campsite I’d suggest either booking early to get the site you want or to camping somewhere else.

-IMPORTANT: I’m still updating this section of the article from the original 13 sites to the new 25 sites.
-I have added my initial recommendations and pictures for 24 of the new sites.
-And I hope to continue expanding my descriptions throughout 2020.
+IMPORTANT: I’m still updating this section of the article from the original 13 sites to the new 25 sites (renovation done in the winter of 2019/2020).
+I have added my recommendations and pictures for 24 of the new sites.
+And I hope to continue expanding my descriptions throughout my future visits

 I’ve included a map from the Devils Fork State Park Reservation site of the new campsites as a reference below.